 Official Start Date & Mandatory Orientation

 Your program will begin with an orientation at the UCEAP Study Center in Berlin.
-Pre-ILP students will also have a mandatory orientation at FUBiS (pre-ILP + fall or year) or the Goethe-Institut Berlin (pre-ILP + spring).
-The orientations are designed to inform you on practical aspects of living in Germany.
+The orientation is designed to inform you on practical aspects of living in Germany.

-Notify UCEAP of your arrival plans by completing the Travel Itinerary Form in your Pre-Departure Checklist by the posted due date.
+Notify UCEAP of your travel plans by completing the Travel Itinerary Form in your Predeparture Checklist by the posted due date.

 Travel to Your Host Country

 Arrival in Berlin

 If you fly directly into Berlin, you will land at either Tegel or Schönefeld airport, both of which have good public transportation connections.
 If you have opted for a dorm, your dorm/housing office will e-mail you specific instructions for arrival and check-in.
 Further details are indicated on the Arrival Information sheet included in the UCEAP online Predeparture Checklist.

 In order to obtain a residence permit once in Germany, you must first register with the city of Berlin at the Bürgeramt (a department within the Berlin city administration).
 You can only do this after you have found a permanent residence.
 You must register with the city within two weeks of moving into the apartment.
 The residence permit costs approximately €60 to €100, depending on the length of the stay.